“She is a rare combination:

 There, she discovered incredible power of lifestyle-based, Functional Medicine to heal and restore her body, above and beyond what she had ever known.

-She now helps people all over the world achieve vitality through personalized approaches to functional health tailored to their unique biology, genetics, lifestyle and goals.
+She now helps people all over the world optimize their health and vitality through a comprehensive approach to functional health that’s deeply personalized and fully supported.

 Publications